awalterschulze/blog/content/post/sum-types-over-multiple-returns.md

   - in the implementation of languages, and
   - protocol buffers

-, but I know there are `MANY` more.
+, but I know there are `MANY` more, including avoiding null pointer exceptions.

 I think a Go without multiple return parameters and with first class sum types would make for a better language.